c3lang/c3-web/src/content/docs/Language Overview/types.md

     io::printfn("%s is %d years old.", p_ptr.name, p_ptr.age);
 }
 ```
-(One might wonder whether it's possible to take a `Person**` and use dot access. – It's not allowed, only one level of dereference is done.)
+(One might wonder whether it's possible to take a `Person**` and use dot access. &mdash; It's not allowed; only one level of dereference is done.)

 To change alignment and packing, [attributes](/language-common/attributes/) such as `@packed` may be used.